tinythings/logjet/doc/manpage/ljx.1.md

 ## Top-level NDJSON query options

+Top-level query mode accepts one or more input paths.
+Multiple inputs are scanned in order, and matches stream to stdout.

 ## `--format` *ndjson*

 Select the output format for top-level `ljx` *input* mode.

 Current top-level query mode supports `ndjson` and defaults to it.

+## `--nfs`

+When set, skip index lookups and favour sequential reads for networked storage.

 ## `--fields` *key[,key...]*